acdh-oeaw/apis-core-rdf/docs/source/development.md

 -   `crispy-bootstrap5`

-    The default theme used for the crispy forms
+    The default theme used for crispy forms.

 -   `django-simple-history`